-All applicants for entry in 2020 and deferred entry in 2021 will be emailed with the outcome of their application on 15 January 2020 (by 17:00 UK time).
+All applicants for entry in 2021 and deferred entry in 2022 will be emailed with the outcome of their application on 25 January 2021 (by 17:00 UK time).
 Please be sure to check your 'spam' folders.
-A letter will also be sent to successful applicants by 20 January 2020.

-If your application is unsuccessful, your UCAS academic referee may request feedback about your application before the deadline of 31 January 2020 by emailing email@example.com and including your full name, the subject you applied for and your UCAS ID.
+If your application is unsuccessful, your UCAS academic referee may request feedback about your application before the deadline of 31 January 2021 by emailing email@example.com and including your full name, the subject you applied for and your UCAS ID.
 You must also email firstname.lastname@example.org stating that you give permission for your UCAS academic referee to receive feedback.
-If a request and your permission are received, we will send feedback before the end of April 2020.
-Please note that no feedback letters will be sent before 24 February 2020.
+If a request and your permission are received, we will send feedback before the end of April 2021.

 Decisions on which candidates are to receive offers of places are made on the basis of a combination of performance in interviews, the school or college reference, actual and predicted exam results, and any other relevant factors concerning the application.
 So far as possible, both intellectual achievement and potential are taken into consideration.
 Our aim is to choose students of high ability who have a keen interest in their subject, and who are likely to benefit most from the unique opportunities in this field of education at Cambridge.

 Whatever the outcome of your interview, please look at it as a worthwhile experience.
 Any extra work or thinking about a subject you will have done will help you towards your current studies.
 The interview will have given you good skills and experiences, and you may even have made some new friends whilst you are here.
 And after all, if you don’t try, you’ll never know if you could have come to Downing.